magentabusiness/magentabusiness.github.io/docs/pe/edge/user-guide/integrations/mqtt.md

 {% assign integrationUrl = "mqtt" %}
 {% include templates/edge/integrations/edge-pe-reference.md %}

-**MQTT Integration** allows connecting to external MQTT brokers, subscribe to data streams from those brokers, and convert any type of payload from your devices to the ThingsBoard Edge message format.
+**MQTT Integration** allows connecting to external MQTT brokers, subscribe to data streams from those brokers, and convert any type of payload from your devices to the IoT Hub Edge message format.
 It is typically used when your devices are already connected to an external MQTT broker or any other IoT platform or connectivity provider with MQTT based backend.

 To learn more, please see the integration diagram.

 <object width="100%" style="max-width: max-content;" data="https://img.thingsboard.io/user-guide/integrations/mqtt-integration.svg"></object>

-ThingsBoard Edge MQTT Integration acts as an MQTT client.
+IoT Hub Edge MQTT Integration acts as an MQTT client.
 It subscribes to topics and converts the data into telemetry and attribute updates.
 In the case of a downlink message, MQTT Integration converts it to the device-appropriate format and pushes it to an external MQTT broker.

 {% capture note %}
 **Note**:

-The **MQTT broker** should either be co-located with the **ThingsBoard Edge** instance or deployed in the cloud and have a valid DNS name or static IP address.
+The **MQTT broker** should either be co-located with the **IoT Hub Edge** instance or deployed in the cloud and have a valid DNS name or static IP address.
 {% endcapture %}
 {% include templates/info-banner.md content=note %}